an-do/MeFAST/HIVmodel/Figures/README.md

-Excute <function> to generate all analysis figures for HIV model
+Excute combine_methods_fig.m to generate all analysis figures for HIV model